Our Products for the Childbearing Year

 None of the information provided here should stand in place of getting personalized medical attention and alerting your care team of any symptoms you are having.
 This is shared in the spirit of providing complimentary support.
 It is always important to do your own research, involve your primary care provider, listen to your own body, and seek help if you are experiencing troubling symptoms.
 Not all remedies are appropriate at all times for all people.
-A private phone consultation is available by appointment if you are not sure what herbs to use.
+Contact us if you are not sure what herbs to use.

 Ideally, preconception is the best time to start thinking about prenatal health, but we all know there are surprises in life, and that’s not always possible.
 If you are actively planning a pregnancy, and want to take steps to ensure that you are laying the most solid foundation for a healthy outcome, you may want to start sipping some Fertili-Tea or Fertili-Tea Infusion to support womb health, get extra nutrition, and boost your chances for the best start to the process.

 Herbal Support During Pregnancy

 This is not an exhaustive list, but a collection of herbal blends that cover common complaints and needs which often arise during pregnancy.
 Remember, you can always contact us to get help with herbs that can address your own unique circumstances and concerns.